Psychasthenia: Fatigue of the Soul or Irrational Suffering

 If they flee, they strengthen their fear.
 That’s when insecurity, irrational thinking, obsession, and even panic are fed back.
 This fear without a concrete origin often stems from their vital confusion of being unable to find their place in the world.
 Their souls find nothing to cling to.
 Furthermore, in the midst of this cycle of loneliness and fear, extreme exhaustion emerges.

 Today, this type of definition no longer applies.
-But, as we mentioned earlier, the term, psychasthenia is now used in describing the manifestation of obsessive-compulsive disorder.
+But, as we mentioned earlier, the term, psychasthenia is now used to describe the manifestation of obsessive-compulsive disorder.
 Studies conducted by the Psychiatric Department of the Hôtel-Dieu Hospital (Paris) indicated that treatments with antidepressants such as tianeptine are highly effective for this condition.

 Times change, but clinical realities prevail.
-However, today, they’re treated more effectively and guarantee a better quality of life for the sufferer.It might interest you...
+However, today, they’re treated more effectively.
+Consequently, they guarantee a better quality of life for the sufferer.It might interest you...